japila-books/spark-sql-internals/docs/spark-sql-datasource-api.md

 val writer: DataFrameWriter[Int] = ints.write
 ----

-`DataFrameWriter` is an interface to persist a link:spark-sql-Dataset.adoc[Datasets] to an external storage system in a batch fashion.
+`DataFrameWriter` is an interface to persist a spark-sql-Dataset.md[Datasets] to an external storage system in a batch fashion.

-You can access link:spark-sql-streaming-DataStreamWriter.adoc[DataStreamWriter] for writing streaming datasets through link:spark-sql-Dataset.adoc#writeStream[Dataset.writeStream] method.
+You can access spark-sql-streaming-DataStreamWriter.md[DataStreamWriter] for writing streaming datasets through spark-sql-Dataset.md#writeStream[Dataset.writeStream] method.

 [source, scala]
 ----